pillowfication/pf-perlin/README.md

 # pf-perlin

-**N-Dimensional Perlin Noise Generator** - A Perlin Noise generator for any number of dimensions.
+**N-Dimensional Perlin Noise Generator** - A Perlin noise generator for any number of dimensions.

 ![Rainbow Perlin Noise](/rainbow-perlin.png)